 - Although MSP provides only limited coverage when you travel internationally, your AMS/GSS Health and Dental Plan does provide coverage.
 To use the travel insurance in your AMS/GSS Health and Dental Plan, you must also have basic insurance such as MSP or an equivalent.

 - The AMS/GSS Health and Dental Plan does not cover travel to your home country.

-- If you paid the MED/DENT fee (view your SSC financial summary) last September or January, you have the AMS/GSS Health and Dental Plan.
+- If you paid the MED/DENT fee (view your financial summary on the SSC) when you began your studies in September or January, you have the AMS/GSS Health and Dental Plan.
 This plan is valid until August 31.

 - For more information, talk to the staff in the AMS/GSS Health and Dental Plan office or visit their website.